 Lightly Salt and Pepper all the skin on the outside.
 This will help make the skin crisp!

-Don't place stuffing in the turkey!
+Don't put stuffing in the turkey!
 Stuffing plays havoc with cooking times and is a recognized health hazard.
 Cook your stuffing separately in a casserole dish and be safe.

 "To cover, or not to cover, that is the question!"